Miraculous births

-Near Eastern mythology
+Ancient Mesopotamia

-The Assyrian and Babylonian concept of origins expressed procreation first in “relationships between gods and goddesses resulting in other gods and goddesses", such as Ea and Damkina assisted by Apsu giving birth to Marduk.
+The Assyrian and Babylonian concept of origins expressed procreation first in "relationships between gods and goddesses resulting in other gods and goddesses", such as Ea and Damkina assisted by Apsu giving birth to Marduk.
 The Akkadian Enûma Eliš describes the birth of Marduk as follows: "Ea, having overheard the plan of the primordial deities to destroy the other gods, deceived Apsu and Mummu and put them to death.
 'Ea, his triumph over his enemies secured, in his sacred chamber in profound peace he rested.'
 (ANET, p.
-61, lines 74—75.)
+61, lines 74–75.)
 Then he took over the place which Apsu had used for his cult and dwelt there with his spouse, Damkina."
 It was here that Marduk, the "most potent and wisest of gods" was created in the heart of Apsu and "He who begot him was Ea, his father, she who conceived him was Damkina, his mother".

 According to Norman Lockyer, Ea, Ia, or Oannes was the primal god of Babylon.
 He was a ‘Great God, Maker of Men, Potter, Artist and Workman.’
 He formed a Triad with Anu and Bil—the two poles of heaven and the equator.
 Oannes first appeared from the sea to teach the Babylonians the art of writing, sciences and crafts, the building of cities, the surveying of land, the observation of the stars, and the sowing and harvesting of all kinds of grains and plants.
 He was believed to have been reincarnated several times.
 Berossos, priest of the Temple of Bel, in Babylon, knew of as many as six such reincarnations.

-In addition, “procreative deities, either male or female, played a part in the birth of other deities or great personages, such as the Ugaritic tradition of Lady Asherah, ‘the Progenitress of the gods’; Mami, 'the Mother-womb, the one who creates mankind'; Father Nanna, the 'begetter of gods and men'; the Assyrian traditions that Tukulti-Urta was created by the gods in the womb of his mother and that Sennacherib's birth was assisted by Ea, who provided a 'spacious womb', and Assur, 'the god, my begetter'; and the North Arabian myth of the mother goddess who was responsible for Dusares."
+In addition, "procreative deities, either male or female, played a part in the birth of other deities or great personages, such as the Ugaritic tradition of Lady Asherah, 'the Progenitress of the gods'; Mami, 'the Mother-womb, the one who creates mankind'; Father Nanna, the 'begetter of gods and men'; the Assyrian traditions that Tukulti-Urta was created by the gods in the womb of his mother and that Sennacherib's birth was assisted by Ea, who provided a 'spacious womb', and Assur, 'the god, my begetter'; and the North Arabian myth of the mother goddess who was responsible for Dusares."

 In Hittite mythology, the god Anu was overthrown by his cupbearer Kumarbi; Anu attempted to flee, but Kumarbi bit off Anu's genitals and swallowed them, and banished him to the underworld.
 As a consequence of swallowing Anu's genitals, Kumarbi became impregnated with Anu's son Teshub and four other offspring.
 Teshub overthrew his father Kumarbi, thus avenging his other father Anu's overthrow and mutilation.
 This account later became the basis for the Greek story of Uranus's castration by his son Cronus, resulting in the birth of Aphrodite, described in Hesiod's Theogony.